 • The preferences.json file contains a list of three preference objects.

-• Each object defines a property, label, and type (either checkbox or dropdown).
+• Each object defines a property, label, and type.

-• Dropdown preferences can include an options field, with each option having a label and a value.
+• Dropdown preferences have to include an options field, with each option having a label and a value.

 Checkbox Preferences